mohammad-mahmoodi/Note-sample/README.md

 ## Notes App Compose 📒

-- The Notes App is a simple and intuitive application designed for creating, managing, and organizing your notes seamlessly.
+- The Notes App is a simple and intuitive application designed for creating, managing, and organizing your notes seamlessly with reminder
- Whether you're a student, professional, or anyone who loves to jot down thoughts, this app provides an efficient way to keep track of your ideas, tasks, and important information 😄

 ### Features 📱
 - Create and Edit Notes
 - Delete Notes
 - Share the Notes
-- Organize with Categories
-- Offline Access

 ### Concepts Used ⚙️